128technology/monitoring-server/README.md

 sudo ln -s /usr/local/bin/docker-compose /usr/bin/docker-compose
 ```

-### Setup the environment file for the Kafka container ###
+### Setup the environment advertised host IP for the Kafka container ###
 Kafka must be informed of the address the producers will use to connect.
-Please define ADVERTISED_HOST in docker-compose.yaml file.
-Use editor such as vm or vim, in the kafka line, find the environment section.
+Please define ADVERTISED_HOST in docker-compose.yaml file. by using editor such as vi or vim, in the kafka line, find the environment section.
 Modify KAFKA_ ADVERTISED_ HOST_ NAME: IP to your external IP address.
 ```
 cd monitoring-server
 KAFKA_ ADVERTISED_ HOST_ NAME: IP